 Additional History Department Requirements and Explanations

-The Department of History's Graduate Studies Committee manages all departmental decisions regarding placement on probation, removal from probation, recommendations for dismissal after a probationary period, and recommendations for immediate dismissal due to extreme under-performance.
-The Graduate Studies Committee consists of the Director of Graduate Studies and three to four additional Department of History faculty members appointed by the Chair of the Department at the beginning of each academic year.
+The Department of History’s Graduate Studies Committee manages all departmental decisions regarding placement on probation, removal from probation, recommendations for dismissal after a probationary period, and recommendations for immediate dismissal due to extreme underperformance.
+The Graduate Studies Committee consists of the Director of Graduate Studies and three or four additional history department faculty members appointed by the chair of the history department at the beginning of each academic year.

 Otherwise, there are no additional requirements beyond those of the Graduate School.

-These guidelines will remain posted on our website, and hard copies will be distributed at the annual department orientation for new PhD students in August.
+These guidelines will remain posted on the Department of History website, and hard copies will be distributed at the annual history department orientation for new PhD students held in August each year.